rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 Kinesis Firehose.
 The records are stored in parquet format.
 We are currently using an Append Only Log (AOL) pattern.
 This means that we are never updating the logs, we are only adding new ones.

-In order to track the time the use has been on the page we do the following:
+In order to track the time the user has been on the page we do the following:
-- Create a unique page_id for the current page view
+- Create a unique `page_id` for the current page view
 - When the user first loads the page we write a record with the `time_on_page` property set to 0
 - When the user leaves the page we write a record with the `time_on_page` property set to the time the user has been on the page